-[Virtual] The de Young Open: Artist Panel, hosted by curator Claudia Schmuckli
+The Power of Moving Image \ The de Young Open, hosted by curator Claudia Schmuckli

 Meet the artists featured in the exhibition, The de Young Open!
 Every Wednesday during the month of December, join us for weekly artist panels hosted by the Fine Arts Museums curators.
 Hear from artists of a diverse range of disciplines, backgrounds, identities, and abilities that capture the talents and vibrancy of the Bay Area.